tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 exposes the same information as the 5-tuple.

-With multi-homing, a passive attacker is able to correlate the communication interaction over the two paths and the sequence number makes it possible to correlate packets across CID changes.
+With multi-homing, a passive attacker is able to correlate the communication interaction over the two paths.
 The lack of a CID update mechanism in DTLS 1.2 makes this extension unsuitable for mobility scenarios where correlation must be considered.
 Deployments that use DTLS in multi-homing environments and are concerned about this aspects SHOULD refuse to use CIDs in